agradus/OpenLdocs/docs/documentation/guides/reference_guide.md

 ##### Simple and Smart Rules Tables

 Practice shows that most of decision tables have a simple structure: there are conditions for input parameters of a decision table that check equality of input and condition values, and a return value.
 Because of this, OpenL Tablets have simplified decision table representations.
-A simplified decision table allows ping condition and return columns declarations, and thus the table consists of a header, column titles and condition and return values, and, optionally, properties.
+A simplified decision table allows skipping condition and return columns declarations, and thus the table consists of a header, column titles and condition and return values, and, optionally, properties.

 The following topics are included in this section: